latex3/tagging-project/documentation/wtpdf/math.md

 Associated files containing MathML, which is understood by foxit, and a version with the same MathML used as PDF Structure Element tagging, which is understood by Acrobat.
-Identical readings are generated as in either case the resulting MathML is passed via NVDA to MathCat to generate the reading.
+Identical readings are generated as in either case the resulting MathML is passed via NVDA to MathCAT to generate the reading.

 We expect that this is a temporary situation and that PDF readers will